Racing

 James Shaw loves the places that his bike has taken him, the people he has met because of cycling, and the life lessons he’s learned through the sport.
 But what does he love most about cycling?
 Racing.

-With three grand tours now in his legs, the 28-year-old British climber is gunning for a great 2025.
+With five grand tours now in his legs, the 29-year-old British climber is gunning for a great 2026.
 He’ll take every chance he can get to show what he can do on the sport’s biggest stage.
 James’s journey to the top hasn’t been easy.
 After his first few years as a pro, he couldn’t find a contract and had to go back to the sport’s second division.
 He considered quitting to become a train conductor, but with the support of his family and friends, James stuck with it and earned another shot in the big leagues after a number of strong stage race performances.
 Since joining our team in 2022, he has evolved into a loyal super domestique, who can get over the hardest climbs to help his teammates.
 Always willing to pull, he hasn’t pushed his own ambitions aside.

 James earned his best results so far out of breaks at the 2023 Tour de France, where he finished fifth and seventh on tough mountain stages.
 When he gets his chance, he goes all in.

-Through the year, he lives in England’s Peak District.
+He splits his time between Andorra and England’s Peak District.
 When he is home, James resets by taking his dogs for long walks on the moors and riding with old clubmates.
 His racing and training schedule is very busy, but whenever he has time, James hitches a trailer to his bike and goes bike packing.
 He also enjoys riding motorbikes and going off-roading in the old 4x4 that he refurbished.

 Kasper Asgreen

-In his first year in EF Education-EasyPost pink, Danish classics star Kasper Asgreen wants to add to his impressive list of victories, which already includes the Ronde van Vlaanderen, E3 SaxoBank Classic, and Kuurne-Brussels-Kuurne, as well as a stage at the Tour de France and four Danish time-trial titles.
-He joined our team because he was impressed with our squad’s attacking style.
+In his first year in EF Education-EasyPost pink, Danish classics star Kasper Asgreen added a Giro d’Italia stage win to his impressive list of victories, which includes the Ronde van Vlaanderen, E3 SaxoBank Classic, and Kuurne-Brussel-Kuurne, as well as a stage at the Tour de France and four Danish time trial titles.

-That’s how Kasper loves to race, too – when the peloton explodes, and he has to make split-second decisions on the fly, pick his moment to go, and then ride with everything he has got to the line, he comes into his own.
-That’s why he loves the spring classics.
-Kasper can’t wait to lead his new teammates onto the cobbles at races like Flanders and Roubaix.
+Kasper joined our team because he was impressed with our squad’s attacking style.
+That’s how Kasper loves to race, too – when the peloton explodes, and he has to make split-second decisions on the fly, pick his moment to go, and then ride with everything he has to the line, he comes into his own.
+That’s why he loves the spring classics and hard breakaways.

-He learned how to race when he was a kid in Denmark, where he started out riding for the local club in Kolding, the small university city where he now lives with his wife and which he will always call home.
+Kasper learned how to race when he was a kid in Denmark, where he started out riding for the local club in Kolding, the small university city where he now lives with his wife and which he will always call home.
 Before he took up cycling, Kasper rode horses.
 From the age of four, he competed in dressage.
 He still draws on his childhood equestrian experience now as a pro bike racer.
-It taught him discipline: the value of showing up and putting in the work no matter what.
+It taught him discipline: the value of showing up and putting in the work, no matter what.

 Bike racing was tough for him at first.
 Kasper didn’t win a race for his first three years.
 He loved the sport nonetheless and was soon making fast progress.
 Now, he is one of the best one-day racers in the world.